Uranium mining in the Elliot Lake area: 1970s onwards

 Currently, Rio Algom owns nine of the mines (Stanleigh, Quirke, Panel, Spanish, American, Milliken, Lacnor, Buckles and Pronto) and Denison Mines owns the others.

 As of 1980, Elliot Lake supplied 90% of the uranium used in Ontario.

 Mining process

 Mined ore consisted of pyritized quartz conglomerate with 0.1% to 0.2% uranium.
-The ore was acid leached to extract the uranium.
+The ore was acid leached to extract the uranium using sulphuric acid.

-Tailing were neutralized before being deposited, however exposed tailings released acid and radium-226 before barium chloride and lime treatment was started in the 1970s.
+Tailings were neutralized before being deposited, however exposed tailings released acid and radium-226 before barium chloride and lime treatment was started in the 1970s.

 Individual mines

 Buckles Mine

 Buckles mine is located on the south of the Quirke Lake syncline, close to the Nordic Mine.
 In 1955, Spanish American Mines Limited bought the mine from the original owner of the claim, Buckles Algoma Uranium Mines Limited.

 The uranium ore was reported to be 486,500 tons, at 0.124% U3O8, located in a ten-feet-thick zone, 75 feet below the surface.

 From 1958 onwards ore from the mine was processed at the Spanish American mine, where it was transported and treated at rate of approximately 500 tons per day.
 The mine closed in 1958 after all the ore had been extracted.

 Twelve Mt of ore remains on the shared tailing management area with Nordic Mine under vegetative cover.